kubedb/cli/docs/guides/mongodb/quickstart/quickstart.md

 ## WipeOut DormantDatabase

-You can wipe out a DormantDatabase while deleting the objet by setting `spec.wipeOut` to true.
+You can wipe out a DormantDatabase while deleting the object by setting `spec.wipeOut` to true.
 KubeDB operator will delete any relevant resources of this `MongoDB` database (i.e, PVCs, Secrets, Snapshots).
 It will also delete snapshot data stored in the Cloud Storage buckets.

 ```yaml
 $ kubedb edit drmn -n demo mgo-quickstart